tmhsplb/opidchecksdoc/docs/index.md

 to expand the Markdown version of the document into an HTML version in the /site folder.
 Then open the Git GUI on the folder containing the mkdocs.yml file and use the GUI to create a new Git repository on the local disk.

-Next create repository opidchecksdoc to hold the documentation at GitHub.
+Next at GitHub create repository opiddchecksdoc to hold the documentation.
+Then create a repository on the desktop machine to associate with the GitHub repository.
+Issue the following command in the folder containing the mkdocs.yml file:

+    git init

 After this, in the folder containing the mkdocs.yml file, define a remote called origin for the document:

     git remote add origin https://github.com/tmhsplb/opidchecksdoc

 This command references the GitHub repository opidchecksdoc.
 The remote only needs to be defined once.
-It will be remembered by the
-Git BASH shell.
+It will be remembered by the Git BASH shell.

 In the shell issue the following commands: